department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 - Ends coverage on the policy anniversary date that is closest to your 65th birthday
 - Gets paid out to your beneficiary if you die before your 65th birthday
 - Has loan and cash value

+#### Premium rates

+Click on your age range.
+Then, find your current age in the table to find out how much you'll pay, depending on how you'd like to split up your payments throughout the year.
+Then, follow the instructions below the table to calculate your full premium rate based on the amount of insurance you want to buy.

 <ul class="usa-accordion">